Perfect Diet - Perfect Nutrition

 Strontium is a Breakthrough in Bone Health

-Strontium is the most abundant trace element in seawater and is essential for strong bones and cavity free teeth.
-Strontium was shown to increase the rate of bone formation by 172 percent in a small study by Dr. Stanley C. Skoryna of McGill University in Montreal in 1985.
+Strontium is the most abundant trace element in seawater and is essential for strong bones and cavity-free teeth.
+Strontium was shown to increase the rate of bone formation by 172% in a small study by Dr. Stanley C. Skoryna of McGill University in Montreal in 1985.
 The research team also performed a larger study on postmenopausal women.
-The patients in the strontium group had an increase in bone density in the lumbar averaging 14.4 percent and in the femoral neck an average of 8.3 percent.
+The patients in the strontium group had an increase in bone density in the lumbar averaging 14.4% and in the femoral neck averaging of 8.3%.
 This is considered to be an enormous improvement.

 Strontium has been shown to reduce the incidence of cavities in the teeth.
 It also reduces the symptoms of osteoarthritis by improving bone density and improving cartilage metabolism in the joints.